 GPS - 49°30'26.3"N 0°04'25.7"E

-Sorry for the quality of the photo, I really have to go take a better one...
+Sorry for the quality of the photo, I really have to go and take a better one...

 Culture and Gastronomy

-You can also stroll the street of Le Havre to discover many Boulangeries and other shops to understand a little bit of life in France.
+You can also stroll the streets of Le Havre to discover many Boulangeries (bakeries) and other shops to understand a little bit of life in France.

-Les Halles is a great place to do some people watching as a lot of the people living in the city center come buy food at this indoor market (many shops are closed between 1pm and 3pm)
+Les Halles is a great place to do some people watching as a lot of the people living in the city center come to buy food at this indoor market (many shops are closed between 1pm and 3pm)

 1 day in Le Havre Walk